-SBA Communications owns and operates almost 40,000 cell towers throughout North America, South America, and Africa.
-It leases space on its towers to wireless service providers, which install equipment on the towers to support their wireless networks.
-The company has a very concentrated customer base, with most revenue in each market being generated by just the top few mobile carriers.
-It owns more than 17,000 towers in the US, which accounted for about 70% of the company’s total revenue in 2023.
-Internationally, SBA’s greatest presence is in Brazil, where it operates roughly 10,000 towers.
+SBA Communications owns a portfolio of about 45,000 wireless towers throughout North America, South America, and Africa.
+It leases space on its towers to wireless service providers, who install equipment to support their wireless networks.
+The company has a very concentrated customer base, with most revenue in each market being generated by the top few mobile carriers.
+It owns more than 17,000 towers in the US, which account for about 75% of leasing revenue.
+Internationally, SBA’s largest presence is in Brazil, where it owns roughly 10,000 towers.
 SBA operates as a real estate investment trust.

 How many years of EBITDA are required to pay off the company's net debt considering the lease agreements, according to the official accounting standard IFRS16.
 As a market consensus, a value of up to 3 years of leverage is accepted for most companies.